anmolBlock8/ProgressReport/README.md

   Review meeting on test scenarios of Book Catalog project, Deepak assigns task for making test scenarios and cases, done with requirement gathering and discussion on requirements process for the task

+29 Jan ->
+  made use cases for vocabulary test application, read fundamentals of testing,

+30 Jan ->
+  made test scenarios for vocabulary test application, read fundamentals of testing,